Rosuav/StilleBot/templates/help.md

 ## For moderators and viewers

-Moderating a channel managed by StilleBot grants you many of the privileges that the broadcaster has.
+Moderating a channel managed by Mustard Mine grants you many of the privileges that the broadcaster has.
 All of the [key bot features](#key-bot-features) above are available to you too; the easiest way to access them is to go to the channel's landing page.